 Because cocaine withdrawal symptoms tend to manifest over an extended time period of several months, many researchers divide the process into three distinct phases.
 Before delving into their details, it is important to note that these stages may set in early or late, overlap, or manifest in varying degrees depending on the severity of addiction, the way in which the individual’s body metabolizes the drug, and his peculiar genetic makeup that may predispose him to certain psychiatric disorders.

-The First Phase of Cocaine Withdrawal
+What Is The First Phase of Cocaine Withdrawal?

 The first phase is the crash stage that manifests almost immediately after the last dose of taking cocaine.
 The symptoms include extreme fatigue and drowsiness, anxiety, irritability, increased appetite, and intense lack of pleasure.
 Users may also develop depressive tendencies that are caused by a severe drop in the levels of serotonin and norepinephrine, the mood regulators in the brain.
 Some patients may also exhibit symptoms like paranoia.